 The next step is to add and configurate rooms to each rate.

 In order to add a new room, click in the

-Add Room button in the hotel row and a pop-up window appears where you will have to introduce the room information:
+Add Room button in the hotel row and a pop-up window appears where you will find two options:

 - Code: Room code.
 Must be unique per rate and has to coincide with the code used by the channel.

 - Name: Room name.
-Autocomplete field that allows you to select among the different rooms available.
-When you select one, the room code will be filled in automatically but you can change it.
+Text field that allows you to introduce the room description that will be shown to your buyers.
 This field is just informative.